All Blacks crush Wallabies 38-7 to retain Rugby Championship title

 Unperturbed, New Zealand regrouped and began applying pressure which led to a penalty five yards out.

-Mark Telea took a quick tap and dived under the posts, but the try was overturned with the New Zealand winger's boot not making contact with the ball to constitute a resumption of play.
+Mark Telea took a quick tap and dived under the posts, but the try was overturned with the winger's boot not making contact with the ball to constitute a resumption of play.

 In the melee, Wallabies dangerman Marika Koroibete was yellow carded for the deliberate off-side that led to the drama.

-With Australia a man down, the All Blacks raised a level and a driving maul saw hooker Taylor flop over before Jordan bagged his 23rd try in as many Tests, finishing a multi-phase move in the corner.
+With Australia a man down, the All Blacks raised a level and a driving maul saw hooker Taylor flop over before Jordan bagged his 23rd try in as many Tests, in the corner.

 Mo'unga made no mistake this time with the conversions for a 12-point half-time advantage.